Tamoghna-Sarkar/Reddit-Flair-Prediction-IIITD/README.md

 # Reddit-Flair-Prediction-IIITD
 A Web Application that ineURLs from r/india as inputs and predicts the flair of the post based on a Machine Learning model created using the Linear Support Vector Machine Algorithm.
-The application is hosted on Heroku Cloud Platform and could be tried at https://sai9.herokuapp.com/ .
+The application is hosted on Heroku Cloud Platform[3] and could be tried at https://sai9.herokuapp.com/ .
 It also has an Automated_Testing facility when POST requests are sent remotely in a text file(each .txt file should contain 1 URL).
 ## Directory Structure
 Python has been used to develop the application and several libraries have been implemented.
 The libraries are :
 * PRAW